nimily/solana-backgammon/README.md

-# solana-escrow
+# Backgammon on Solana

-an implementation of an escrow on solana using [this guide](https://paulx.dev/2021/01/14/programming-on-solana-an-introduction)
+An implementation of [backgammon](https://en.wikipedia.org/wiki/Backgammon) game on solana.